mpv-player/mpv/DOCS/man/options.rst

     returns a format that mpv cannot use, and in these cases the mpv default may work better.

+``--ytdl-path=<file>``
+    Provide a path to the youtube-dl binary that mpv should use for its youtube-dl hook.
+(Default: unset)
+    mpv calls youtube-dl and parses its output to make use of the youtube-dl hook, and this option lets the user point mpv to a particular binary of youtube-dl rather than the default one.

+    If this option is unset, mpv will look in the mpv configuration directory first to find youtube-dl.
+If it doesn't find youtube-dl there, then mpv will look in PATH to find it.

+    Most users will not need to set this option, although it can be helpful to test differences or regressions between various youtube-dl versions.

+    Do note that if you provide a path that doesn't point to a working youtube-dl, mpv will not fall back to its default scan.

 ``--ytdl-raw-options=<key>=<value>[,<key>=<value>[,...]]``
     Pass arbitrary options to youtube-dl.
 Parameter and argument should be passed as a key-value pair.
 Options without argument must include ``=``.